georgiy-belyanin/doc/doc/reference/configuration/configuration_reference.rst

 .. confval:: <user_or_role_name>.privileges.lua_call

-    Whether this user or a user with this role can call any global user-defined Lua function.
+    A list of global user-defined Lua functions that this user or a user with this role can call.
+    To allow calling all such functions, specify the ``all`` value.

+    This option should be configured together with the ``execute`` :ref:`permission <configuration_reference_credentials_privileges_permissions>`.

 ..  _configuration_reference_credentials_privileges_sql: